chi-tech/chi-tech/ChiDoc/Install_macos_easy.md

 sudo apt-get install lua5.4
 ```

-The documentation is contained in the *ChiDoc* folder and can be generated
+The documentation is contained in the *CHI_DOC* folder and can be generated
 using a script provided in that folder:

 ```bash